 What is online grooming?

-Online grooming typically involves an older person attempting to get close to a child with the intention of sexually harming them.
+Online grooming typically involves an older person attempting to get close to a child with the intention of sexually abusing them.

-Grooming is a problem in the real world too, but the internet provides perpetrators with a platform where they can easily pretend to be someone else in the knowledge that there will be children out there who are do not understand the risks of speaking with someone whose identity they do not know.
+While grooming is an issue that pervades the real world too, the internet provides perpetrators with a platform where they can easily pretend to be someone else due to the anonymity of online profiles.
+These perpetrators are emboldened by the knowledge that there will be children out there who are do not understand the risks of speaking with someone whose identity they do not know.

 Parents, teachers and other care providers all have a key role to play in protecting the wellbeing of children and vulnerable young people, and Virtual College provides a range of e-learning safeguarding courses to help improve understanding of the risks.